dotnet/sign/docs/signing-tool-spec.md

 ## Background

 Code signing is a way to provide tamper resistance to binary files and provide a way of establishing identity.
 There are different code signing mechanisms, but the most common on Windows and .NET are based on X.509 certificates.
-Other code signing formats may be based on PGP and other non-certificate-based systems.

 There are several technology areas within the Windows and .NET ecosystem that support code signing: